Transcript: Better than Goji Berries

-Until this study was published, the most antioxidant-packed dried fruit known was goji berries, topping off the chart at 120—five times the antioxidant power of raisins.
-But… then along came… what?
+Until this study was published, the most antioxidant-packed dried fruit known was goji berries, topping off the chart at 120; five times the antioxidant power of raisins.
+But then, along came what?

-And then, though I know it sounds like something straight from Dr. Suess, but I’m not making them up: dried red whortleberries: 897.
-Rarely cultivated, but you can pick your own in the arctic tundra.
+And then, though I know it sounds like something straight from Dr. Suess, but I’m not making them up: dried red whortleberries: $8.97.
+Rarely cultivated, but you can pick your own in the Arctic tundra.

 Rowanberries screw up my graph again.
-Look how pitiful our poor goji berries are looking now.
+Look how pitiful our poor goji berries are looking right about now.
 And finally, way off the charts, in a class of its own, top dog for healthiest snack on the planet Earth: dried Indian gooseberries.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by MaryAnn Allison.

 Please consider volunteering to help out on the site.